wasteofplus/wasteof.plus/README.md

 # wasteof.addons
 wasteof.addons is in early alpha stages.
 PLEASE DO NOT USE THIS FOR ACTUAL PURPOSES OR EXPECT IT TO WORK RIGHT IT HAS ONLY BEEN WORKED ON FOR 1 DAY.
+Feel free to test and give feedback though ☺

 i am publishing the source code so that community can submit contributions, bug reports, and feature requests.